agunanathan/kablamo_cypress/README.md

   CLI Command: npx cypress run --env baseCurrency=USD,targetCurrency=CAD,weeks=10 --spec cypress/e2e/reusable_forex_rate_api_test_for_num_of_weeks.cy.js  // Note: weeks, baseCurrency and targetCurrency can be changed here before running

-- Running both tests together on CLI:
+- # Running both tests together on CLI:

   CLI command: npx cypress run --env baseCurrency=USD,targetCurrency=CAD,weeks=10 // Note: weeks, baseCurrency and targetCurrency can be changed here before running

-Running tests on Cypress Test Runner:
+# Running tests on Cypress Test Runner:

   Command: npx cypress open

   Then choose the E2E Testing on a browser of choice (chrome for example) and run the scripts

-Things that could still need some work:
+# Things that could still need some work:
 1. Finding a way to add cy.logs to the html report.
 2. Adding more negative tests (may need more context of API functionality and understanding of business rules)

+# The Ask (Modified to explain what tools were used to complete the tasks):

 🚀Mission